ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-24. Design the smallest neural network that can function as an XOR gate.
+Q. Design the smallest neural network that can function as an XOR gate.

 <details><summary><b>Answer</b></summary>